IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 zen-watcher-d8b795b46-2q6zx                                       1/1     Running     0          47h
 ```

-### Access Cloud Pak for Watson AIOps
+### Access CP4WAIOps

-If all pods for Cloud Pak for Watson AIOps are up and running, you can login to Cloud Pak for Watson AIOps UI as follows:
+If all pods for CP4WAIOps are up and running, you can login to CP4WAIOps UI as follows:

-- Login to OCP UI, click the `Red Hat Applications` icon on top right.
+- Login to OCP UI, click the drop down menu on top right.

 ![w](images/ocp-hub.png)

-- Click the link `Cloud Pak for Administration` and log in via `OpenShift authentication`.
+- Click the link to `IBM Cloud Pak for Administration` and login via `OpenShift authentication`.

 ![w](images/cpk-hub.png)

-- Login to `Cloud Pak for Administration` and click the drop down menu on top right, then select `IBM Automation (cp4waiops)`.
+- Login to `IBM Cloud Pak for Administration` and click the drop down menu on top right, then select `IBM Automation (cp4waiops)`.

 ![w](images/cpk-hub-ui.png)

-- Login via `OpenShift authentication` to Cloud Pak for Watson AIOps UI.
+- Login via `OpenShift authentication` to CP4WAIOps UI.

 ![w](images/cp4waiops.png)

-- You will be navigated to Cloud Pak for Watson AIOps UI!
+- You will be navigated to CP4WAIOps UI!

 ![w](images/cp4waiops-ui.png)

 Congratulations!
-You are ready to play with Cloud Pak for Watson AIOps!
+You are ready to play with CP4WAIOps!

-## Using CLI to Install CP4WAIOps
+## Install CP4WAIOps from Command Line

 ### Grant Argo CD Cluster Admin Permission